Last update: 6 February 2020

 - decide not to object to the action provided that one or more conditions are complied with that ensure the action would not be contrary to the national interest and give the person a no objection notification imposing conditions; or

 - decide that the action would be contrary to the national interest and make an order prohibiting the proposed significant action.

 If a significant action has already been taken which is contrary to the national interest, the Treasurer may make an order, known as a disposal order, which is directed at unwinding the action.
 Alternatively, the Treasurer may impose conditions.

 Thresholds for Agribusiness investments

-The applicable threshold value depends on the nationality of the foreign person and whether or not the foreign person is a foreign government investor as follows:
+The applicable threshold value depends on the nationality and residency of the foreign person and whether or not the foreign person is a foreign government investor as follows:

 - For foreign government investors, a $0 (nil) threshold applies.

 - For non-foreign government investors (except those from Chile, New Zealand and the United States of America), a $60 million threshold based on the value of the investment applies.